velicast/dress-graph/docs/theory/properties.md

   common-neighbor contribution (known from the fitted graph),
 - \(D_u = \displaystyle\sum_{x \in N[u]} \bar{w}(u,x)\,d_{ux}\) and
   \(D_v = \displaystyle\sum_{x \in N[v]} \bar{w}(v,x)\,d_{vx}\) are the
-  squared node norms without the queried edge,
+  squared vertex norms without the queried edge,
 - \(c = \bar{w}(u,v)\) accounts for the edge appearing in both the numerator and denominator through the self-loop path.